bzthin/bzthin.github.io/pages/technical/coding/data-structures/tree.md

 ---
 layout: page_with_side_nav
-title: Trees and Graphs
+title: Trees
-permalink: /data-structures/tree-graph/
+permalink: /data-structures/tree/
 ---

-# Trees and Graphs
+# Trees
-This page contains trees and graphs information.
+This page contains trees information.
-- C++ STL max heap: [`priority_queue`](https://www.cplusplus.com/reference/queue/priority_queue/)
+- A tree consist of nodes.
+Each nodes has zero or more child nodes

 ## Node
 - Simple defintion of a node